Skip to main content

 Klisina Castle

-In the mid-17th century, this area was effectively the border between the Ottoman Empire and the Republic of Venice.
-After the Turks were finally driven out, this tower, which had belonged to a Turkish landlord named Yusuf Aga Tunić, was awarded to Stojan Janković by the Venetians for his services.
-Stojan was the commander of Morlach troops who had fought, with distinction, in the service of the Venetians against the Ottomans.
-He then made it his family home and, in 1675, also built the nearby village church.
-His descendants still own the complex.
+In the mid-17th century, this area served as the border between the Ottoman Empire and the Republic of Venice.
+After the Turks were finally expelled, this tower, which had belonged to a Turkish landlord named Yusuf Aga Tunić, was granted to Stojan Janković by the Venetians in recognition of his services.
+Stojan was the commander of Morlach troops who had fought with distinction in Venetian service against the Ottomans.
+He then made it his family home and, in 1675, built the nearby village church.
+His descendants still own the entire complex.

-The tower, sometimes also called a castle because it forms a larger complex with its outbuildings, is a mix of a fortification and a residential complex.
-It obviously existed when it was awarded to Stojan in the mid-17th century, but I was unable to find out if when it was first built.
+The tower, sometimes called a castle because it is part of a larger complex with outbuildings, is a combination of a fortification and a residence.
+It obviously existed when it was awarded to Stojan in the mid-17th century, but I couldn't find out when it was originally built.

-Janković Tower is now still partly a private residence but is also exploited as a small hotel, so not freely accessible.
+The Janković Tower remains partly a private residence today but is also used as a small hotel, so it is not freely accessible.
 A curious little tower.

 Gallery